What is the ALSFRS-R?

 TO TURN TO FOR INFORMATION AND SUPPORT

 ALS researchers and advocates are continuing to fight against ALS.
-Meanwhile, increased education and mobilization are leading to significant changes and advancements throughout the ALS community.
+Meanwhile, increased education and mobilization efforts are leading to significant changes and advancements throughout the ALS community.

-These advocacy and support organizations not only serve as an important source of information, they’re also a great way to find community support.
+These independent advocacy and support organizations not only serve as an important source of information, they’re also a great way to find community support.

 Of course, this list is not all-inclusive.
 There are many other regional/local support programs throughout the United States.